ShipBit/wingman-ai/README.md

 - Download the installer of the latest version from [wingman-ai.com](https://www.wingman-ai.com).
 - Install it to a directory of your choice and start the client `Wingman AI.exe`.
   - The client will will auto-start `Wingman AI Core.exe` in the background
+  - The client will auto-start `whispercpp` in the background.
+If you have an NVIDIA RTX GPU, install the latest CUDA driver from NVIDIA and enable GPU acceleration in the Settings view.

 If that doesn't work for some reason, try starting `Wingman AI Core.exe` manually and check the terminal or your **logs** directory for errors.